Ecosystem

-Ecosystems provide a variety of goods and services upon which people depend.
+Ecosystems provide a variety of goods and services upon which people depend, and may be part of.
 Ecosystem goods include the "tangible, material products" of ecosystem processes such as water, food, fuel, construction material, and medicinal plants.
 Ecosystem services, on the other hand, are generally "improvements in the condition or location of things of value".
 These include things like the maintenance of hydrological cycles, cleaning air and water, the maintenance of oxygen in the atmosphere, crop pollination and even things like beauty, inspiration and opportunities for research.
 Many ecosystems become degraded through human impacts, such as soil loss, air and water pollution, habitat fragmentation, water diversion, fire suppression, and introduced species and invasive species.
 These threats can lead to abrupt transformation of the ecosystem or to gradual disruption of biotic processes and degradation of abiotic conditions of the ecosystem.
 Once the original ecosystem has lost its defining features, it is considered "collapsed".
 Ecosystem restoration can contribute to achieving the Sustainable Development Goals.